jonnyt123/osrsloginscreen/README.md

 ./run.sh --simulate  # open with ?simulate=1 to enable simulated responses
 ```

-The script uses `python3 -m http.server` under the hood and prints the server PID so you can stop it with `kill <PID>`.

 NPM alternative
 - A minimal `package.json` is included to provide an npm-based alternative using `http-server` via `npx`.
 - To use the npm script (no global install required):